 This would be magnified because snakes are so widespread.
 Snakes are one of the most successful animal forms currently in existence.
 They are found on every continent except for Antarctica, and span a huge North-South range.

 If they were to go extinct, then, much of the world’s habitats would be affected.
-Snakes live in:
+Snakes live in the following areas:

 - Rainforest and temperate forest